|Picture courtesy of Mark Charan Newton|

 Simon Spanton said it best during the ‘How To Get Published’ panel – Sci Fi fans enjoy a greater sense of community than any other genre.
 Trekkies, Whovians, 501st Legion, Steampunks, Manga fans, the list goes on.
 What brings folks together is a passion for things they love, namely genre, be it in books or on the silver screen, television or comics.

 SFX are ably providing an annual event where people can let their hair (or tentacles) down and enjoy the best of Sci Fi and Fantasy.
 Sure, there were teething problems with the new venue and the larger crowds, but next year will be a smoother affair, just as the second year at Camber Sands was smoother than the first.

-Personal highlights for this happy Geek were:
+Personal highlights were:

 Paul Cornell hosting an SFF special of Just a Minute with Sarah Pinborough, China Miéville, Joe Abercrombie and Toby Whitehouse.
 Plans are already afoot to bring this feature back next year.
 Very funny and lots of smiles all round.